royalapplications/docs/src/r2022/royalts/reference/connections/external-app.md

 ### Process Tracking
 #### Window Title Match
 Enter the window title or part of the window title to identify the window Royal TS should embed into the tab.
 Optional: Leave empty if you want Royal TS to use the main window of the process.

+#### Skip Title Matches
+The number of title matches to skip.
+Useful when an application shows multiple windows with the same title, such as WinSCP.

 #### Process Name to Track
 Enter the process name (other than the configured command) to identify the process Royal TS should track or embed into the tab.
 Optional: Leave empty if you want Royal TS to use the original process provided in the command field.